 The Ecology School inspires stewardship of and connection to the natural world through experiential learning in ecology, conservation, farming, and sustainability.

 Since 1998, The Ecology School has brought innovative ecology education programs to thousands of children throughout New England and nationwide.
-In everything we do – leading overnight and day programs on our coastal campus, teaching outreach programs at schools, running camps and publishing curriculum and field guides – we accentuate the magic, mystery and wonder of nature so that students can better understand and care for the environment.
+In everything we do – leading overnight and day programs, teaching outreach programs at schools, running camps and publishing curriculum and field guides – we accentuate the magic, mystery and wonder of nature so that students can better understand and care for the environment.

 Our curriculum at The Ecology School is based on five guiding principles that influence all that we do and teach.
 They are:

-- Reading the Landscape – just as with the alphabet, as students learn their ABCs of Ecology®, they learn the skills to read the landscape.
-This is a skill they can not only put to use while engaged in Ecology School programming, but also when they get back home or to school or even on vacation!
+Reading the Landscape – Just as with the alphabet, as students learn their ABCs of Ecology, they learn the skills to read the landscape.
+This is a skill they can not only put to use while engaged in The Ecology School programming, but also when they get back home or to school or even on vacation!

-- Narrative Education – rather than putting together a lesson full of a smorgasbord of facts, our educators put together lessons that tell the story of ecosystems.
-Additionally, lessons all start with a skit or preview which introduces concepts and vocabulary that students will be learning about in their lessons.
+Narrative Education – Rather than putting together a lesson full of a smorgasbord of facts, our educators put together lessons that tell the story of ecosystems.
+Lessons all start with a skit or preview introducing concepts and vocabulary that students will be learning.